 - Alzheimer’s Disease

 Learn more about our faculty and their research here.

 Affiliated Institutes & Facilities

-On Friday, March 8, the Department of Molecular Medicine hosted a retreat at the Patel Center for Global Solutions.
+This Spring, the Department of Molecular Medicine hosted a retreat at the Patel Center for Global Solutions.
 The event provided faculty, staff, and students the opportunity to listen to scientific talks and explore research posters, as well as network with colleagues.

 Click here to view more photos from the retreat.